webability/DOMCORE/readme.txt

 To do:
 - Is WATemplate able to rebuild the original template string ? into TemplateSource line.78
+- adjust documentation of LanguageSource and WALanguage, check WALanguageCompiler
+- documentation for WASimpleXML::tags

 ----

+Build 14 2012/03/04:
+- Adjustment of all the comments and copyrights in the libraries
+- Added WASimpleXML::tags to extract only the tags*or*data XML hierarchy

 Build 13 2012/02/22:
 - TemplateSource modified to write correctly the template into AFO and shared.
 TemplateSource cannot write the original template for now